andrew-weisman/candle_wrappers/repository_organization.md

 *References:* NA

     │   │   └── nt3_baseline_keras2.py

+*Description:* Sample model script from a version of the NT3 Pilot 1 benchmark
+*Referenced by:* `commands/submit-job/model_wrapper.sh`
+*References:* NA

     │   └── r

 *DIRECTORY:* Contains an example model script written in `R` and input file for a grid search